 With only a musical accompaniment, the minimal one-set stage creates a nearly blank canvas for the actresses to create their magic.
 Along with their director Alice Robinson, Hot Coals play about with the simplest of ideas, which encourage the audience to widen their imagination and stretch the realms of possibility into new unchartered waters.

 The acting is spot on, with each of the three cast members taking on the specific characteristics of their unique old lady.
 The difference between each character creates the touching comic value that this play offers its audience.

 While the idea and execution of Storm in a Teacup is very alternative to other theatre on offer, there is definitely room to explore different storylines: for example, mixing up the stage cartoon with contemporary storylines.
 Look forward to future performances by Hot Coals.

-Storm in a Teacup is on at the Park Theatre until 16th March 2014, for further information or to book visit here.
+Storm in a Teacup is at the Park Theatre until 16th March 2014.
+For further information or to book visit the theatre’s website here.